jwanglab/kunmixer/README.md

 Runtime is typically dominated by the BAM or read FASTQ size.
 In my hands, for high-depth (>100x) exome sequencing, fasttype takes ~2 min per sample and ktype takes ~7 min per sample from gzipped reads (on one thread).

-Alignment-based fasttype results correspond very closely to the ktype results (k = 32).
+Alignment-based fasttype results correspond very closely to the ktype results in most cases.
+For the limited trials, with relatively few SNPs, described below, I've tried k = 32 and k = 64, and there's little difference.
+There are still some undiagnosed differences where, in some cases, ktype finds anywhere from ~1/2 - 2x as many of one or both nucleotides as fasttype.
+For simple sample matching, this isn't a huge problem because at least it's consistent across samples, but is certainly not the expected behavior.

 Notes